YoEight/GethDB/README.md

 This is a side project that I work on during my spare time.
 It is not production-ready, and most of the code is undocumented.
 Although the code is written entirely in Rust, performance is not a primary focus.

-## Supported platforms

-The codebase should compile on any 64-bit platform supported by the Rust compiler.
-So far, it has been tested on Linux, macOS, and Windows.
-Please note that Linux will remain the primary target

 ## Features

 The core engine is a NoSQL, append-only, and immutable database with the following key features: